 Ischgl is a pretty well-known resort and holds big events, such as concerts featuring international stars, at the top of the mountain.
-For their après-ski scene and their high-profile events, along with the legendary skiing experience, this is one of the best ski resorts in Austria.
+For its après-ski scene and its high-profile events, along with the legendary skiing experience, this is one of the best ski resorts in Austria.

 Have a look at some hotel, resort, apartment, or pension options in Ischgl here.